 In Mexico, restaurants and food stands make tacos, queso fundido, burritos, and tortas with cooked chorizo.
 Chorizo con Huevos (Chorizo with Eggs) is a popular and yummy breakfast dish made by mixing fried chorizo with scrambled eggs – then this is often used in breakfast burritos, tacos, and taquitos.
 So many options here, folks.

-This morning I made these Sweet potato Black bean Breakfast bowls with the Turkey Chorizo…..so good!
-Tonight its easy Nachos.
+This morning I made these Mexican Breakfast Bowls with the Turkey Chorizo…..so good!

 - Prep Time: 5 mins